airsdk/airsdk.dev/docs/building/air-developer-tool/commands/migrate.md

 adt -migrate AIR_SIGNING_OPTIONS input output
 ```

+### `AIR_SIGNING_OPTIONS`

-- `AIR_SIGNING_OPTIONS`: The AIR signing options identifying the original certificate that was used to sign existing versions of the AIR application.
+The AIR signing options identifying the original certificate that was used to sign existing versions of the AIR application.
 The signing options are fully described in [ADT code signing options](../option-sets/code-signing-options).

+### `input`

-- `input`: The AIR file already signed with the NEW application certificate.
+The AIR file already signed with the NEW application certificate.

+### `output`

-- `output`: The name of the final package bearing signatures from both the new and the old certificates.
+The name of the final package bearing signatures from both the new and the old certificates.

 The file names used for the input and output AIR files must be different.